AImageLab-zip/US_Cond-UNet/README.md

   <img src="film_unet.png" alt="IM-Fuse overview" width="">
   <br>
   <em>
-    Overview of the proposed FiLM-UNet architecture.
+    Overview of the proposed Cond-UNet architecture.
   </em>
 </p>

 ## Dataset

-**TesticulUS** is a multi-institutional ultrasound segmentation dataset composed of **1,054 images** collected from **two clinical centers**, capturing variability in acquisition protocols and devices to support cross-domain evaluation.
+Our work introduce a new multi-institutional ultrasound segmentation dataset composed of **1,054 images** collected from **two clinical centers**, capturing variability in acquisition protocols and devices to support cross-domain evaluation.

 Each image is paired with a **pixel-wise expert-annotated segmentation mask**.
 The dataset is designed for: